-Class time will involve a variety of activities, often mixing modes of instruction within a single class meeting.
+This course will operate as a "partially flipped" classroom.
+Key content will be delivered in both in short pre-recorded videos, and in in-person class meetings.
+Class meetings will involve a variety of activities, often mixing modes of instruction within a single class meeting.

-Lectures allow me to introduce the frameworks we will be using for analysis, drawing on models and interpretations from different sources.
-Textbook readings are supportive of lecture materials, and may be referenced as needed.
-Lectures will make extensive use of the board/document camera, and will involve constructing a lot of graphs.
-They will be your primary guide to the material I think is important, and thus will appear on homework, quizzes and exams.
+Lectures allow me to introduce and reinforce the frameworks we will be using for analysis, drawing on models and interpretations from different sources.
+Lectures will make extensive use of the "whiteboard", and will involve constructing a lot of graphs.
+They will be your primary guide to the material I think is important, and thus will appear on quizzes and exams.